CabboShiba/KeyAuth-Server-Emulator/README.md

 # KeyAuthServerEmulator

+** THIS IS NOT A BYPASS!**

-With this LocalHost Server (C#), you can emulate almost every features from KeyAuth Original Client.
+With this LocalHost Server (C#), you can emulate almost every features from https://KeyAuth.Win Original Client.
 It uses API V1.0.

-**IT IS NOT A BYPASS**
+I Wrote this code some months ago, and it is not perfect.
+It can be greatly optimized, but due to lack of time/interest I will not do it.

+I need help for some functions, so if you are interested in the project, do not hesitate to contact me.

 # How it works